-- Explain why there is no alternative to using animals in the research and the ethical implications of the planned experiments. - Justify the number, species and sex of animals they will use, clearly describing how the planned experimental design is appropriate to give robust results. - Ensure distress and pain are minimized and the severity level for all procedures is the lowest possible.
+- Explain why there is no alternative to using animals in the research and the ethical implications of the planned experiments. - Justify the number, species and sex of animals they will use, clearly describing how the planned experimental design is appropriate to give robust results. - Embed diversity in the design of their studies including using both sexes in their experimental design and in line with guidance from MRC unless there is a strong justification in the research proposal for using a single-sex study design.

-- Develop their research design using NC3Rs guidelines in alignment with the principles of replace, reduce, and refine. - maintain welfare standards consistent with the principles of UK legislation. - for research involving macaques, grant holders must source them from the MRC Centre for Macaques.
+- Ensure distress and pain are minimized and the severity level for all procedures is the lowest possible. - Develop their research design using NC3Rs guidelines in alignment with the principles of replace, reduce, and refine. - maintain welfare standards consistent with the principles of UK legislation. - for research involving macaques, grant holders must source them from the MRC Centre for Macaques

-The Academy further recommends that researchers use the Experimental Design Assistant, a free tool developed by NC3Rs to help with the design of their experiments and submit the report as an appendix to their grant application.
+The Academy further recommends that researchers use the Experimental Design Assistant, a free tool developed by NC3Rs to help with the design of their experiments and submit the report as part of their grant application.
+Researchers are also encouraged to use the ARRIVE guidelines for improving the reproducibility and reporting of research involving animals.

-Academy funded research involving international partners, or work undertaken outside the UK, will generally not be allowed to engage in research involving animals as defined by the UK Animals (Scientific Procedures) Act 1986.
-If your proposal does include animal experiments as part of an international collaboration, the experiments must be conducted in a way that meets the standards of the UK.
-This requirement applies whether or not the animals are to be purchased with funds requested within the proposal itself.
+Academy funded research involving international partners, or work undertaken outside the UK, will not be allowed to engage in research involving animals as defined by the UK Animals (Scientific Procedures) Act 1986 unless explicitly stated in the call documentation.
+If your proposal does include animal experiments as part of an international collaboration and the call documentation explicitly allows for this then the experiments must be conducted in a way that meets the standards of the UK.
+This requirement applies whether or not the animals are to be purchased with funds requested within the proposal itself or through other supplementary funding.
 We recommend applicants contact us before beginning their application to discuss whether their proposal would be considered.